 - Paid all the registration and filing fees with the DMV

 An SR-22 form is a document that serves as proof of financial responsibility.
 States will typically ask high-risk drivers to sign them.
-The form certifies that you have the minimum amount of liability car insurance in your state.
+The form certifies that you have state-mandated minimum liability coverage.

 In California, you’ll need to file an SR-22 form if you want to reinstate your license after a DUI.
 Normally, you’ll know when you need to file one because a court will order you to do so.
 You may also have to file an SR-22 form if you were driving without insurance and got into an accident.